 4.11 Unit Root and Cointegration Test

-The unit root test was conducted using the Augmented Dickey Fuller Statistics and the result showed stationarity at first difference I(1).
+The unit root test was conducted using the Augmented Dickey-Fuller Statistics and the result showed stationarity at first difference I(1).
 This was confirmed using the Philips-Perron Unit Root test.
-The Johannsen Con-integrstion test was consequently conducted and no coingration was found between the two variables hence the use of VAR model
+The Johannsen Con-integration test was consequently conducted and no cointegration was found between the two variables hence the use of the VAR model

-4.12: Number of Regime and Lag length selection
+4.12: Number of Regime and lag Length selection

 Table 2: Testing for the Number of Unobservable State/Regimes